bluesky-social/pds/SANDBOX.md

 The federation sandbox environment is an area set up for exploration and testing of the technical components of the AT Protocol distributed social network.
 It is intended for developers and self-hosters to test out data availability in a federated environment.

-To maintain a positive and productive developer experience, we've established a Code of Conduct that outlines our expectations and guidelines.
+To maintain a positive and productive developer experience, we've established this Code of Conduct that outlines our expectations and guidelines.
 This sandbox environment is initially meant to test the technical components of federation.

 Given that this is a testing environment, we will be defederating from any instances that do not abide by these guidelines, or that cause unnecessary trouble, and will not be providing specific justifications for these decisions.